-The Training Program provides that Saturday Aug.
-16, will be "Governor's Day," If this date does not meet the approval of the Governor, I will appreciate his advice, and any day he desires will be designated.
+nor's Day."
+If this date does not meet the approval of the Governor, I will appreciate his advice, and any day he desires will be designated.

 2. The following troops will go into camp at Camp Knox, Ky., for the period July 20th to Aug.
 3rd inclusive: